TheKinng96/vue-credit-card-component/README.md

 - Error handling for card
 - Mini icon position configuration
 - Valid mark to let user knows input is fine
-- Slot for extra information on label
+- Slot for extra information on label <-- currently not working, open for PR and help (v-slot not working after build)

 <img src="./src/assets/card.gif">